louis-frayser/Ann-and-Percy/README.md

 As of this writing this repository has two main parts documented seperately:

-1. [The simple perceptron](doc/SimpleNet.md), a study of a a single layer network and the bench marking of it reimplimented in various languages.
+1. [A simple perceptron](doc/SimpleNet.md), a study of a single-neuron artificial neural network and its bench marking, reimplimented in various programming languages.
-2. [One and two-layer perceptrons*](https://htmlpreview.github.io/?https://github.com/louis-frayser/Ann-and-Percy/blob/master/percy+ann/R/P+A.nb.html) Implanted in R studio as a notebook
+2. [One and two-layer perceptrons*](https://htmlpreview.github.io/?https://github.com/louis-frayser/Ann-and-Percy/blob/master/percy+ann/R/P+A.nb.html) Implemented in R studio as a notebook

 * A work in progress